nycmeshnet/docs/content/installs/safety.md

 * Locking doors
 * Ladder defects
 * Glass, needles, nails and other sharp objects
-* Biohazards, such as animal waste
+* Biohazards, such as insects or animal waste
 * Puddles and ice patches
 * Skylights
 * Unsecured, damaged or absent parapet walls and fences